emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 ## Indirect Energy Monitoring and control

-   While the conventional requirements summarized above seem to be all that would be needed for Energy Management, there are significant differences between Energy Management and most well-known network management functions.
-The most significant difference is the need for some devices to report on other entities.
+There are cases where Energy Management for some devices need to report on other entities.
 There are two major reasons for this.

-   o  For monitoring a particular entity, it is not always sufficient to
+   o  For monitoring energy consumption of a particular entity, it is not always sufficient to
       communicate only with that entity.
 When the entity has no instrumentation for determining power, it might still be possible to obtain power values for the entity via communication with other